ralphlange/procServ/README.md

 ### Building with the EPICS Build System

-1. Unpack procServ at the appropriate place within your EPICS structure.
+1. Unpack procServ at the appropriate place within your EPICS application structure.
 2. Inside that directory, run `./configure --with-epics-top=TOP` where TOP is the relative path to the EPICS TOP directory.
    <br>